 database information and is available on multiple Linux distributions.

-sites.
+remote sites.
 This in effect allows arbitrary code execution with the

 privileges of the web server.
 The vulnerability specifically exists due

 to the script trusting a user supplied include_path variable.
 The

 following example demonstrates how this might be exploited: